Riddles, Ruins & Revelations

-Riddles, Ruins & Revelations is the tenth studio album by the Norwegian gothic metal band Sirenia.
+Riddles, Ruins & Revelations is the tenth studio album by Norwegian symphonic metal band Sirenia.
 It was released on 12 February 2021 via Napalm Records.
 The first single "Addiction No. 1" was released on 8 December 2020, along with a music video.
 The second single, "We Come to Ruins", was released on 12 January 2021.
 On 10 February 2021, the band released their third single which is a cover of French singer Desireless, "Voyage, voyage".

 It was elected by Metal Hammer as the 24th best symphonic metal album.